Market Analysis April 22nd, 2024: Despite the Recent Halving, Bitcoin’s Price Remains Stagnant

 Reading Time: 7 minutes

 Last Friday, the much-anticipated Bitcoin halving finally took place.
 This marked the fourth halving for the Bitcoin network, reducing the block reward for miners from 6.25 Bitcoin to 3.125 Bitcoin.
-However, this event happened amidst an ongoing Middle Eastern conflict, which tempered the anticipated rise in Bitcoin’s price (BTC) towards its all-time high (ATH).
+However, this event happened amidst an ongoing Middle Eastern conflict, which tempered the anticipated rise in Bitcoin’s price towards its all-time high (ATH).
 Let’s explore the current macroeconomic following the halving and its potential impact on the cryptocurrency market.

 As usual, the Pintu trading team has gathered critical information and analyzed the general economic situation and the crypto market’s movements over the past week.
 However, it should be noted that all information in this Market Analysis is intended for educational purposes, not as financial advice.